Licence and registration application information for companies that deal in precursor chemicals.

 |Category 3 registration||£435|

-Annual renewal of an existing precursor chemical licence
+Renewal/replacement of an existing precursor chemical domestic licence of any type

 |Category 1 licence, where no compliance visit is required||£326|